flyingmachine/nanoc-blog/content/programming/building-a-forum-with-clojure-datomic-angular.md

 That's it!
 I hope you've found this article useful.
 I'm going to go have a life for a little while now.
 Haha, just kidding!
-I'm going to spend the next two hours hitting "refresh" on my reddit submission!
+I'm going to spend the next two hours hitting refresh on my reddit submission!